Lice Facts, Identification and Control

 - Size: Between 2 and 4.2 millimeters in length, with small, flat bodies.
 About the size of a sesame seed.

 - Color: Varies between whitish to various shades of grey and brown.
 May look translucent or almost clear.

 - Lice spread only by coming into direct contact with their host's hair or clothing.
-They most commonly access new hosts either by transferring after direct contact between two people, or after a host shares an article of clothing (such as a hat or scarf) with another person.
+They access new hosts either by transferring after direct contact between people or by latching onto a host via an article of clothing.

 - Lice are temperature and light-sensitive and tend to prefer dark, warm environments.